 Community Task Force on Policing

 The city council approved the creation of a community task force on policing in June 2020.
-Councilmembers Tish Powell and Toby Shaw, liaisons to the yet-to-be-created task force, worked with the City Manager Rick Kozal and Police Chief Ana Lalley to identify a facilitator that will assist in creating and managing the task force.
+Councilmembers Tish Powell and Toby Shaw, liaisons to the task force, worked with the City Manager Rick Kozal and Police Chief Ana Lalley to identify a facilitator that will assist in creating and managing the task force.
 Kearns & West, a facilitation and strategic communications firm, was selected to facilitate task force meetings, in partnership with the University of Illinois at Chicago.

 CRITERIA AND ELIGIBILITY

-EXPECTATIONS OF COMMITMENT
+EXPECTATIONS OF COMMITMENT OF TASK FORCE MEMBERS

 It is anticipated that task force members will need to attend a 1-2 hour meeting every other week for the first phase of the task force’s work.
 That frequency of meetings may become less or more frequent over the course of the task force’s time of service.
 It is also anticipated that task force members will be asked to review information in between meetings to prepare most effectively for their deliberations.